Jocelyn Blore

 Aspiring forensic science professionals are encouraged to verify the accreditation status of their educational institutions and/or programs.
 While criteria for accreditation may vary, it generally involves a comprehensive evaluation of faculty, student outcomes, program finances, administrative effectiveness, quality of curricula, and other factors.

 For programmatic accreditation, Pennsylvanian students of forensics are at an advantage.
-As mentioned above, there are currently six programs in PA with programs accredited by the renowned Forensic Science Education Program Accreditation Commission (FEPAC).
+As mentioned above, there are currently seven programs in PA with programs accredited by the renowned Forensic Science Education Program Accreditation Commission (FEPAC).

 Despite the range of options in PA, students should remember that programs not accredited by FEPAC can still provide highly reputable education.
 FEPAC accredits very few programs and focuses on those that concentrate on the natural sciences, making many CSI and criminal justice programs ineligible for accreditation.